Compartmentation Surveys

 Deliverables

 A detailed survey report with annotated floor plans, photographic evidence, deficiency schedule with categorisation by severity, and prioritised remediation recommendations.
 The report is structured to support procurement of remedial fire stopping works and ongoing management of compartmentation integrity.
+Survey findings also inform the development of retrospective fire strategies where a comprehensive fire safety framework is needed for the building.